 Here’s Jimmy Page showing the actual stairwell at Headley Grange where the drums were recorded.

 And here’s a clip with engineer Andy Johns talking about how he created the sound.
 The “too expensive” house he talks about was actually owned by Mick Jagger.

 While Bonham is famous for using a see-through Vistalite kit when playing live, all of Bonham’s studio recording kits were maple.
 It’s worth mentioning that back in 1970, he was still using maple kits for live shows as well; Bonham didn’t start using a Vistalite until 1973.
-There’s no information on the exact drum kit specs for tracking When The Levee Breaks, but you can be certain it’s a maple kit, and probably a Ludwig Green Sparkle.
+There’s no information on the exact drum kit specs for tracking When The Levee Breaks, but you can be almost certain it was a maple kit, and probably a Ludwig Green Sparkle.

-A brand new Ludwig drum kit was used for When The Levee Breaks, and this kit most likely consisted of:
+A brand new Ludwig drum kit was used for recording When The Levee Breaks, and this kit most likely consisted of:

 - 14″ x 6.5″ LM402 Supraphonic snare drum,

 - 16″ x 16″ and 18″ x 16″ maple floor toms.